 I went with this as initially my main machine, but it so happens that my 2+ year old IBM , with a few upgrades, is still a better performer than this almost 1 year old machine.
 This will serve as a backup/ standby unit, and most likely a remote control station for when I move up to remote imaging from the garage or sitting beside the fire in the cold winter months...dreams

 Although observing has taken a back seat since I began shooting the night sky, once in a while, weather permitting, I still enjoy stepping up to the eyepiece and viewing the incredible beauty of the skies

-My first real telescope, bought gently used almost 15 years ago.
+My first real telescope, bought gently used around 2001.
 As this type of mount doesn't 'track' objects through the sky, it isn't suitable for long-exposure astrophotography.
 However, the ease of setting up and using this telescope for observing makes it a keeper.

 There are many free astronomy apps available for Android, and I've tried many.
 This free app allows you to find things in the sky easily.
 You tell it what you're looking for, hit search and arrows on the screen direct you which direction to move while seeing real-time names and images of the part of the sky that you're searching for until the arrows disappear and a circle pops up with your target in the center.

 A smattering of various DIY projects that I have taken on.
 Some items are from someone else's DIY projects (ie: the steel pier) where noted.

 the goal was a 20 deg.
 F drop from ambient temperature.